Newtral-Tech/cc-multimodal-rag-challenge-pycon24/README.md

 “not ideal” textual output would be: a bar chart with information about <topic>; whereas an ideal textual output would be: a chart showing how the level of <data> was rising over the last
 <period_of_time>.
 The latter would help the system to do a more efficient retrieval
 - Initially, the solution is considered to be developed with the LlamaIndex framework.
-The selection of another framework or set of tools must be justified based on comparison with LlamaIndex.

 ## The Data
 The attached dataset contains verified/reviewed claims available in our claim review database.